I have been working at Electric Power Research Institute (EPRI) full-time (More than 5 years)

 Advice to Management

-I applied through an employee referral.
+I applied through college or university.
 The process took 6 weeks.
-I interviewed at Electric Power Research Institute (EPRI) (Charlotte, NC) in March 2015.
+I interviewed at Electric Power Research Institute (EPRI) (Charlotte, NC) in December 2016.

 Let us know if we're missing any workplace or industry recognition –